databrickslabs/pytester/README.md

 Use the `account_groups` argument to assign the service principal to account groups, which have the required permissions to perform a specific action.

-Returned object has the following properties:
-* `ws`: Workspace client that is authenticated as the ephemeral service principal.
-* `sql_backend`: SQL backend that is authenticated as the ephemeral service principal.
-* `sql_exec`: Function to execute a SQL statement on behalf of the ephemeral service principal.
-* `sql_fetch_all`: Function to fetch all rows from a SQL statement on behalf of the ephemeral service principal.
-* `display_name`: Display name of the ephemeral service principal.
-* `application_id`: Application ID of the ephemeral service principal.
-* ... other fixtures are not currently available through the returned object yet, as it's quite complex to implement, but there's a possibility to add generic support for them in the future.

 Example:

 ```python